 Important!
-If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files, all Burp Proxy captures, or all Selenium macros.
+If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures.
 You cannot use different types of macros in the same scan.